 - 16. The OfS will notify allocations of funding to each eligible higher education provider.
-The OfS expects to first issue grant tables in May 2020 showing the allocations of recurrent funding for providers for the 2020-21 academic year.
-Formula-based allocations of capital funding for the 2020-21 financial year will also be announced in spring 2020.
+The OfS first issued grant tables showing the allocations of recurrent funding for providers for the 2021-22 academic year in July 2021.
+Formula-based allocations of capital funding for the 2021-22 financial year were also announced in July 2021.
 Other grants will be notified separately. - 17.
 The OfS may adjust allocations subsequently: - a.
-In the light of any data assurance work it carries out with individual providers, any other data amendments that it agrees to accept,7 and any transfers of students or activity between providers that it agrees to reflect. - b.
+In the light of any data assurance work it carries out with individual providers, any other data amendments that it agrees to accept, 7 and any transfers of students or activity between providers that it agrees to reflect. - b.
 For other reasons arising from the eligibility criteria for, and terms and conditions of, OfS funding set out in this document or notified separately.
 The OfS may also deny a provider access to future grant funding, including access to specific grants or to discretionary funding. - 18.
-Initial allocations of recurrent and formula capital grants for 2020-21 for some providers are determined using data they have submitted to the Higher Education Students Forecast 2020-21 (HESF20) survey (OfS 2019.36).8 This applies to providers that do not have higher education provision recognised for OfS funding purposes in 2019-20.
-Where this is the case, the OfS will recalculate and adjust those allocations to reflect a provider's actual student
+Initial allocations of recurrent and formula capital grants for 2021-22 for some providers are determined using data they have submitted to the Higher Education Students Forecast 2021-22 (HESF21) survey.8 This applies to providers that did not have higher education provision recognised for OfS funding purposes in 2020-21.
+Where this is the case, the OfS will recalculate and adjust those allocations to reflect a provider's actual student numbers in

-6 Some OfS grants may have additional criteria or conditions that must be met as a prerequisite for a provider to be eligible for them (that is, additional to the general requirement that the provider is registered in the Approved (fee cap) part of the OfS's register).
+6 Some OfS grants may have additional criteria or conditions that must be met as a prerequisite for a provider to be eligible for them (that is, additional to the general requirement that the provider is registered in the Approved (fee cap) part of the OfS's Register).
 If the OfS finds, after a grant award has been made, that a provider did not meet such eligibility criteria, it may adjust or withdraw the grant.